Irrfan Khan: ever the actor, never the star

 Always the actor, never the star, Irrfan Khan shone bright in a cinematic universe that unspooled from the Hindi film industry across the seas to Hollywood and one he made his very own with powerhouse performances in films as diverse as "The Namesake" and "Maqbool".
 Understated and self-effacing, Irrfan was the man with a difference in the tinsel world of showbiz, transitioning from TV soaps to the big screen and then from Indian films to world cinema with so little fanfare and so smoothly that no one really noticed – an actor was born.

-Tall and gangly, and not conventionally good looking, Irrfan, his directors said, portrayed it all with his eyes and chameleon like ability to slip into layered characters of bewildering variety, a rare actor at home both in the west and in India.
-The performative intensity was seen early in his career with “Haasil”, where he played the role of a student leader with negative overtones.
-It continued through a remarkable filmography that saw him playing melancholic immigrant Ashoke Ganguly in Mira Nair’s “The Namesake”, an athlete-turned-dacoit in the biopic “Paan Singh Tomar”, the quizzical Rana watching a father-daughter dynamic in “Piku” or the loner striking a tentative relationship with a woman he has never met in “The Lunchbox”.
+Tall and gangly, and not conventionally good looking, Irrfan, his directors said, portrayed it all with his eyes and chameleon-like ability to slip into layered characters of bewildering variety, a rare actor at home both in the west and in India.
+The performative intensity was seen early in his career with "Haasil", where he played the role of a student leader with negative overtones.
+It continued through a remarkable filmography that saw him playing melancholic immigrant Ashoke Ganguly in Mira Nair's "The Namesake", an athlete-turned-dacoit in the biopic "Paan Singh Tomar", the problematic father longing for a son in "Qissa" or the loner striking a tentative relationship with a woman he has never met in "The Lunchbox".

-That didn’t work too and the young Irrfan found himself drawn to local theatre.
+That didn't work too and the young Irrfan found himself drawn to local theatre.
 But his dream seemed too far-fetched for him to share with anyone.
-"I was not cut out to be an actor.
-I was the last person who could become an actor.
+"I was not cut out to be an actor...
 If I told people I wanted to be an actor, they would have killed me.
 I couldn't even share it," Irrfan told PTI in an interview in 2017.

+'Sahabzade Irfan Ali Khan' quickly learnt to carve his own path.
+He first dropped Sahabzade and Ali.
+Then, over the years, added an 'r' to his first name and eventually dropped Khan too.
+"I don't believe in the power of a surname.
+What makes you powerful are your deeds and karma," Irrfan said in an interview with the Hindustan Times.
+"Actually, I don't use my surname Khan in films, but in passports, surname and religion are required.
+I was stopped not once, but several times at airports in the US," he said in a TV show.

-Hearing about greats like Naseeruddin Shah and Om Puri, he applied to the National School of Drama (NSD) in 1984.
-And the rest, as they say, is ‘Irrfan' history.
-It is during his NSD years that he met his wife Sutapa Sikdar and formed long-lasting friendships with directors such as Tigmanshu Dhulia.
+He added the extra 'r', according to various accounts, because he liked the sound of it and not because of numerology as is common in the film industry.
+In 1984, he applied to the National School of Drama hearing about greats like Naseeruddin Shah and Om Puri.
+And the rest, as they say, is 'Irrfan' history.
+During his NSD years he met his wife Sutapa Sikdar and formed long-lasting friendships with directors such as Tigmanshu Dhulia.

 It is a measure of how intensely private a person Irrfan was that when he died, few could recall his wife's name.
 Or that he has two sons.
 Babil and Ayaan.
 In one interview, he recalled his relationship with his mother Saeeda Begum, who died just four days ago in Jaipur.
 It was an equation where he was constantly seeking approval and they would argue a lot.